-Aimee Greene, M.S., instructional designer at the Delphi Center for Teaching and Learning, has a B.S. in Special Education and a M.S. in Instructional Technology both from the University of North Carolina Wilmington.
-As a member of the Delphi Center’s staff, Aimee combines her previous instructional design, project management and facilitation experience to the design, development, implementation and evaluation of web-based instruction.
+Aimee Greene, M.S., assistant director of Instructional Design and Technology at the Delphi Center for Teaching and Learning, has a B.S. in Special Education and a M.S. in Instructional Technology both from the University of North Carolina Wilmington.
+As a member of the Delphi Center’s staff, Aimee combines her previous instructional design, project management and facilitation experience to oversee the design, development, implementation and evaluation of web-based instruction.
 She collaborates with subject-matter experts to define content and develop online courses for the Delphi Center.
-Aimee also has experience in face-to-face and online course delivery facilitation as a faculty member in the Education Department at the University of North Carolina Wilmington.
+Aimee has taught both face-to-face and online courses for the UofL College of Education and Human Development.
+Aimee also has experience in face-to-face and online course delivery facilitation as a faculty member in the Education department at the University of North Carolina Wilmington.

-Deb Hatfield, M. Ed., instructional designer at the Delphi Center for Teaching and Learning, has a B.S in business from Spalding University and an M. Ed., in education from the University of Louisville.
+Deb Hatfield, M. Ed., instructional designer at the Delphi Center for Teaching and Learning, has a B.S in business from Spalding University and an M. Ed., in occupational training and development and instructional technology from the University of Louisville.
 As a member of the Delphi Center’s staff, Deb combines her previous instructional design, project management and facilitation experience to the design, development, implementation and evaluation of web-based instruction.
 She collaborates with subject-matter experts to define content and develop online courses for the Delphi Center.
 Deb also has experience in online course delivery facilitation as an adjunct faculty member with the University of Louisville and the University of Phoenix Online.